Esri/storymap-cascade/README.md

 3. Edit index.html, find the configuration section on line 44 and paste in your application ID
 4. Navigate to index.html (e.g., `http://127.0.0.1/Cascade/index.html`)

-Enjoy!
-You can continue to use the builder in ArcGIS Online to modify your story.
+You can continue to use the builder in ArcGIS to modify your story.

 See [customize the look and feel section](#customize-the-look-and-feel) or [developer guide](#developer-guide) if you want to modify the app.

-*If you are using Portal for ArcGIS, please follow the instructions at the end of `app/config.js` to configure the application.*
+*If you are using ArcGIS Enterprise, please follow the instructions at the end of `app/config.js` to configure the application.*

 ## Feedback / support
 We would love to hear from you!